westenfalke/onomy-hugo-theme/exampleSite/content/README.md

 ### A First Mile Stone

 #### Lauching hugo
-One could think, this is it, and yes firing up hugo right now will give us a working [sitemap][sitemap-xml] and three empty pages and hence content creation is our task, this is pretty much what to expect.
+One could think, this is it, and yes firing up hugo right now will give us a working `sitemap-xml` and three empty pages and hence content creation is our task, this is pretty much what to expect.
 ![hugo start parameter aligned with folder](/img/screenshot/hugo-parameter.png "hugo parameter and folder")